MetabolicEngineeringGroupCBMA/pydna-examples/README.md

 Click on the red and black "launch binder" image above to run the notebooks on the cloud service [mybinder](http://mybinder.org/).
 This way notebooks can be executed dynamically online without need to install anything on the users computer.

 N.B.
-Mybinder runs on infrastructure paid for by the [Freeman lab](https://www.janelia.org/our-research/former-labs/freeman-lab).
+Mybinder runs on infrastructure provided for free.
 Please do not abuse the service.
 If you want to do extensive testing of these notebooks, please download this repository and run the notebooks locally (the notebooks will also run faster).

 ## Automatic testing